Silverback Server

 Database

-Silverback will create and configure its database during the Installation.
+Silverback will create and configure its database during the installation.
+The following values can be specified:

 • Use Azure SQL